amrmostafa0366/springball/README.md

 http://localhost:8080/coaches/league/{leagueId}                ->list all coaches in a league and their corresponding team.

 http://localhost:8080/players/team/{teamId}                  ->list all players in a team.

 http://localhost:8080/matches                            ->list all played matches

-http://localhost:8080/matches/{id}                             ->display all info related to a match.
+http://localhost:8080/matches/{matchId}                       ->display all info related to a match.

-http://localhost:8080/players/{id}                             ->display all info related to a player.
+http://localhost:8080/players/{playerId}                       ->display all info related to a player.

-http://localhost:8080/goals/match/{matchId}                    ->list all goals by a match

-http://localhost:8080/goals/player/{playerId}                  ->list all goals by a player
+http://localhost:8080/teams/ranking/{leagueId}    ->display all teams ranks in a league